mahmoud/sedimental/entries/simple_statistics_for_systems.md

 1. What statistical techniques can one use to measure performance and reliability?
-2. What are the challenges with using arithmetic mean?
+2. What are the strengths and weaknesses of the arithmetic mean as a performance statistic?
 3. What does it mean for a statistic to be robust?
+4. How does one handle outliers in performance metrics?
-4. What is the difference between a streaming algorithm and an online algorithm?
+5. What is the difference between a streaming algorithm and an online algorithm?
+6. What are three beneficial features of reservoir sampling?

 These are pretty open-ended questions, but for each of the answers I would expect at least: